Ponnamby/My-Work-Samples/README.md

 🔻🔻🔻🔻🔺🔺🔺🔺🔻🔻🔻🔻🔺🔺🔺🔺🔻🔻🔻🔻🔺🔺🔺🔺🔻🔻🔻🔻🔺🔺🔺🔺🔻🔻🔻🔻🔺

 ### [4.
 Accenture North America - Data Analytics and Visualization Project >>](https://github.com/Ponnamby/My-Work-Samples/blob/main/Accenture_Forage_Data%20Analysis%20%26%20Visualization_User%20Engagement_Social%20Media%20Report_YaminiPonnambalam.pdf)
-In this project, I leveraged Excel for data cleaning and modelling to prepare a comprehensive dataset, which was then visualized using Power BI Pro.
-The analysis focused on identifying key trends in content categories, highlighting the top 5 categories by popularity, and understanding user engagement patterns over time.
-The final deliverables included a series of insightful visualizations that provided actionable insights into content performance and user behaviour on the Social Buzz platform.
+In this project, I leveraged SQL Server for data cleaning and modelling to prepare a comprehensive dataset, which was then visualized using Power BI.
+The analysis focused on identifying key trends in content categories, highlighting the top 5 categories by popularity, and understanding user engagement patterns.
+Final deliverables included a series of visualizations and actionable insights that clearly understood content performance and user behaviour on the Social Buzz platform.
 TOOLS AND SKILLS EMPLOYED >>
-Tools: Microsoft Excel, VLOOKUP in Excel, Power BI Pro
+Tools: SQL Server, Power BI, PowerPoint
-Skills: Data Cleaning and Preparation, Data Modeling, Data Visualization, Analytical Thinking, Storytelling with Data
+Skills: Data Cleaning, Data Modeling, Data Visualization, Analytical Thinking, Storytelling with Data

 🔻🔻🔻🔻🔺🔺🔺🔺🔻🔻🔻🔻🔺🔺🔺🔺🔻🔻🔻🔻🔺🔺🔺🔺🔻🔻🔻🔻🔺🔺🔺🔺🔻🔻🔻🔻🔺
 ### 5. Predictive Modelling and Decision Making - Capstone Project >>